nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

 Our hosts Javier and Belen put on an annual short film festival in Soria, Spain, and we discussed the details for quite some time.

 ## Dinner at Malpica

 For dinner we returned to a local favorite, Malpica.
 We ordered a few tapas and main plates.
-The one that truly stood oout was the deep fried eggplant with parmesan cheese and honey mustard. "we need to cook more eggplant", Claire keeps saying after that.
+The one that truly stood out was the deep fried eggplant with parmesan cheese and honey mustard. "we need to cook more eggplant", Claire keeps saying after that.

 ![](/img/madrid/eggplantAndHoney.jpg)

 # Our Last Day in Madrid - talks over breakfast, a return to the Reina Sofia, and the train to Sevilla

 We had a later start on our last day, with the plan to pack up, go to the Reina Sofia andd then take the train to Sevilla at 3pm.
 Over breakfast at the airBnB, we had a fascinating conversation with a fellow AirBnB guest, Viviek, a man of Indian descent living in Hong Kong.
 He was in Madrid for an extended period of time doing work at the Madrid School of Architecture.
-His line of study was in housing the homeless, with the intention of designing housing plans and working with NGOs and governments to implment them.
-We discussed everything from the housing crisis affecting urban areas across the world, IT and big data, and government action vs. 3rd party cercumvention.
+His line of study was in housing the homeless, with the intention of designing housing plans and working with NGOs and governments to implement them.
+We discussed everything from the housing crisis affecting urban areas across the world, IT and big data, and government action vs. 3rd party circumvention.

 From there, we packed up and took an uber to the train station.
 As the advertisement at the airport said, "Uber in Spain is 'Uber'".
 For just over five euros we were able to throw our luggage in a storage locker and return to the Reina Sofia to see the Post-WWII collection on the fourth floor.
 This time we had to actually buy tickets.

 ![](/img/madrid/RSTicket.jpg)

 We wandered through the dark era of the 1950s into the modern art era of the 1960s.
-A lot of the work was gripping and fascinating, while a lot of the more abstract modern art was more hit or miss, with certain peices absolutely wowing us, and certain peices looking like 3 black lines in a white canvas.
+A lot of the work was gripping and fascinating, while a lot of the more abstract modern art was more hit or miss, with certain pieces absolutely wowing us, and certain pieces looking like 3 black lines in a white canvas.

 Before we knew it, it was off to Sevilla!
 But not before a quick lunch at Cien Montaditos.

 While we were excited for Sevilla, leaving Madrid made us feel like this child.
 ![](/img/madrid/RSKidOnFloor.jpg)